IBM/z_ansible_collections_samples/z_infra_provisioning/cloud_infra_center/ocp_upi/README.md

 The nodes' hostnames and IP addresses will be read from nodes' port and configured in bastion node's DNS and Haproxy.

+At this stage, if you want to add another cluster's DNS and HAProxy configuration on the same bastion node, you need to add the second configuration manually.
+Because above steps will cover the older configuration.
+You can refer to [configure another cluster's DNS and HAProxy on the same bastion node](docs/multi-cluster-bastion.md)

 ### OpenShift Bootstrap

 ```sh